jasperproject/jasper-client/README.md

 - Small memory footprint and cross-platform support

 ## Installation

 - Follow the python installation -> [https://github.com/Kitt-AI/snowboy](https://github.com/Kitt-AI/snowboy)
 - copy _snowboydetect.so (generated in project snowboy/swig/Python) in jasper/client/snowboy
 - create your model -> [https://snowboy.kitt.ai/](https://snowboy.kitt.ai/)
 - copy your model under the name "model.pmdl" in /jasper/client/snowboy)
 - And here we go !!!

+## TODO

+- Remove "Persona" in the code
+- Remove all the dependance in the code stt_passive_engine
+- Too much latence in active listenning.
+- Re add gmail notification

 ## Contributing